ibm-cloud-docs/containers/ts-storage/ts-storage-block-not-attached.md

 {: screen}

 {: tsCauses}
-You tried to expand the volume size of an existing {{site.data.keyword.block_storage_is_shortl}} PVC that is not mounted by a pod.
+You tried to expand the volume size of an existing {{site.data.keyword.block_storage_is_short}} PVC that is not mounted by a pod.
 Only volumes mounted by app pods can be expanded.

 {: tsResolve}
 Verify that your PVC supports volume expansion, then create an app pod that uses your PVC.